codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_422.rst

 ========================

 - :doc:`../general/caching` now caches the Response data after :ref:`after-filters` are executed.
-- For example, if you enables :ref:`secureheaders`, the Response headers are now sent when the page comes from the cache.
+- For example, if you enable :ref:`secureheaders`, the Response headers are now sent when the page comes from the cache.

 .. important:: If you have written **code based on the bug** that changes to the Response in the after filters are not cached, **sensitive information could be cached and compromised**.
 If this is the case, change your code to disable caching of the page.